Skip to main content

 (E) Holidays: OPI inmates will receive straight hourly pay at their current OPI grade level for any hours they would normally have been scheduled to work on a day that falls on a state-observed holiday.
 Inmates required to work on holidays will receive regular pay for hours worked in addition to holiday pay.

-(F) Sick leave: Effective the first day of every month, inmates assigned to OPI shall be credited three hours of sick leave.
+(F) Sick leave: Effective the first day of every month, inmates assigned to OPI are credited with three hours of sick leave.
 Inmates will receive an accumulated thirty six hours of sick leave for twelve months of assignment to OPI.
 An inmate assigned to OPI after the first day of the month will receive a prorated share of the three hours of sick leave on the basis of three hours per month.
 An inmate may be compensated by available sick leave for hours of work missed because of illness or psychological/psychiatric counseling.
 The inmate must provide a medical slip from the appropriate medical or psychological staff person approving the inmate's absence from work and specifying the times and date or dates of absence.
 If an inmate is unable to work because of illness or non-work related injury, but has used all available sick leave, the inmate will not be entitled to compensation from OPI.
 If an inmate is unable to work because of a job-related injury and has exhausted the inmate's sick leave benefits, the inmate will receive up to thirty days pay at the inmate's current pay grade level.
 If an inmate is unable to work for more than thirty consecutive days, the inmate will be reclassified to a non-OPI institution assignment.
 In such case the inmate will thereafter be compensated pursuant to rule 5120-3-08 of the Administrative Code, rather than this rule.
 Accumulated sick leave may be transferred from one institution to another as long as the transfer is not for disciplinary purposes and there is not a break in OPI service exceeding six months.
-An inmate who leaves the service of OPI shall not be compensated for unused accumulated sick leave.
+An inmate who leaves the service of OPI is ineligible to be compensated for unused accumulated sick leave.
 A release from incarceration shall extinguish any unused sick leave.
-Unused accumulated sick leave credit for inmates leaving OPI service, but not released from incarceration, shall be maintained for six months.
-If the inmate returns to OPI service within six months, the inmate shall retain the accumulated sick leave credit.
+Unused accumulated sick leave credit for inmates leaving OPI service, but not released from incarceration, will be maintained for six months.
+If the inmate returns to OPI service within six months, then the inmate is eligible to retain the accumulated sick leave credit.
 If the inmate leaves OPI service for an educational program that exceeds six months, the inmate may retain accumulated sick leave credit if the inmate returns to OPI immediately following the inmate's participation in the educational program.
 Sick leave may only be used as provided in this rule.
 It has no application to any job assignment other than those by OPI.

 (1) Fifteen months but less than thirty months - four cents per hour;